aliceboone/random-menu/README.md

 1. list the files in this directory?
 1. create a new file in this directory?

-Once you are in a good project directory, you can open the directory in the text editor VS Code with the command `code .`.
-Opening this directory in VS Code will give you the ability to easily access all files and folders in this directory in one VS Code window.
+Once you are in a good project directory, open this directory in your IDE.

 ## Implementation Requirements